-<TX2>High diversity of creations: The process of keeping such a large community up and running and safe for young people requires a lot of resources.
-However, the effort is justified as it has become an extremely rich source of inspiration for young creators.
+High diversity of creations: The process of keeping such a large community up and running and safe for young people requires a lot of resources.
+However, the effort is justified, as it has become an extremely rich source of inspiration for young creators.
 A simple search of the site for projects like games, creative greeting cards, storytelling projects and pretty much any digital product you can imagine will yield a multitude of results.
 As teachers we can draw on this resource to demonstrate diverse creations and encourage our learners to adapt existing work based on their own interests.

-<TX2>Diverse ways to participate: Learners can engage with the online community in a great variety of ways.
+Diverse ways to participate: Learners can engage with the online community in a great variety of ways.
 Learners may just play or comment on the games of others.
 They may use it to create their own projects but not engage in the more social elements of the creative process.
 They may, like a smaller section of the community, become extremely active in creating and collaborating with others on shared projects.

-<TX2>Encouraging project iteration: Scratch encourages the remixing of others’ projects and makes it easy to create different versions of your own projects.
+Encouraging project iteration: Scratch encourages the remixing of others’ projects and makes it easy to create different versions of your own projects.
 This encourages sharing drafts for feedback via peer comments.
-This public sharing and feedback has been shown to encourage the development of new features in users’ creations.
+This public sharing and feedback have been shown to encourage the development of new features in users’ creations.
 In the classroom, teachers may need to balance the more disruptive possibilities of the ability to publish inappropriate material online with the potential to build student autonomy and reflection.

-<TX2>Supportive and authentic audience of fellow creators: Due to the high numbers involved in the online Scratch community there is a good chance of finding peers who are also interested in specific subject matter.
+Supportive and authentic audience of fellow creators: Due to the high numbers involved in the online Scratch community, there is a good chance of finding peers who are also interested in specific subject matter.
 Peer collaboration between community users is motivated by these shared interests.
-The potential and depth of collaboration of this community can be impressive.
+The potential and depth of collaboration in this community can be impressive.
 Roque and colleagues (2016) have described this in detail.
 The researchers describe how individuals find each other and group together by forming studios and then recruit other members to work on joint projects.
-This is sophisticated behaviour which mimics real production processes.
+This is sophisticated behaviour, which mimics real production processes.
 It is carried out by young people with a high degree of independence.
 However, the researchers concede that such collaborative production is only carried out by a very small proportion of the online creators.
-Teachers should be aware of a key challenge identified by the researchers, namely how to replicate the benefits of collaborative community activity for young people who have less experience or confidence.
-In response, Roque (2016) went on to develop related programs including online project exhibitions, competitions and off-line family-based projects to engage under-represented groups.
+Teachers should be aware of a key challenge identified by the researchers, namely, how to replicate the benefits of collaborative community activity for young people who have less experience or confidence.
+In response, Roque (2016) went on to develop related programmes including online project exhibitions, competitions and off-line family-based projects to engage under-represented groups.
 As educators, we can take inspiration from this process of replicating the highly engaged, organic feedback and support of the chaotic online community into a more offline and structured design-based environment.
 The second half of this chapter addresses ways you may be able to rise to this challenge using project-based approaches.

-<H1>Reflection Point - Using Design-based Approaches in the Classroom
+Reflection point – using design-based approaches in the classroom

-<TX1>You can ask yourself the following questions to try to help you use some of the beneficial aspects of design-based approaches in your classroom.
+You can ask yourself the following questions to try to help you use some of the beneficial aspects of design-based approaches in your classroom.